mendix/docs/content/refguide/project-settings.md

 ### 3.2 Optimize Network Calls

-If this option is enabled (**true** by default), Mendix analyzes every microflow that can be triggered from the client to minimize the number of objects which need to be sent.
+If this option is enabled (**true** by default), Mendix analyzes every microflow that can be triggered from the client to minimize the number of objects required to be sent.
 This speeds up your app significantly.

 If you experience an issue while running your app in which objects seem to be lost, this option can be disabled to resolve that issue.
 If this does resolve the issue, please file a bug report so that we can fix the issue in the platform.